chloemartin441/M2.2-Lab/README.md

 ## Running the site
 Students who choose to run my site are able to fork my public repository.
 The student can then have a further overview of all componets of the lab if they choose since I feel viewing the lab in an IDE is easier than seeing the componets on GitHub.

-From there, students can view a live preview (with the extentsion) or paste this URL into their broswer: http://127.0.0.1:3000/index.html.
+From there, students can view a live preview (with the extentsion) and paste this URL into their broswer: http://127.0.0.1:3000/index.html.

 ## Sources and Credits